 I began my orthopedic surgery residency in 1981.
 I had an unusual path into this specialty in that I had completed two years of internal medicine residency in Spokane, WA prior to moving to Hawaii.
 Most orthopedic residents have had one or two years of general surgical training prior to specialty training.
-My fellow resident was extremely talented, which made the situation more intimidating.
-He also was of tremendous help in getting me through that first year.
+It’s helpful to have been exposed to basic surgical techniques before moving forward.
+I hadn’t even scrubbed in surgery more than a couple of times.
+The situation was intense.
+Fortunately my fellow resident was extremely talented and he was a tremendous help in getting me through that first year.

 In retrospect, I was not mentally ready for the switch from medicine to surgery.
 I could barely tie a knot, much less make an incision.
 My stress levels went through the roof.